 - 4.1 The Council's Cabinet will have overall governance responsibility for ensuring the Lift Safety Policy is fully implemented to ensure full compliance with the regulatory standards, legislation and codes of practice.
-The Council's Cabinet will formally approve this policy and review it every two-three years (or sooner if there is a change in regulation, legislation or codes of practice). - 4.2 The Council's Director of Housing and Operations has strategic responsibility for the management of lift safety and for ensuring compliance is achieved and maintained.
-The Director will also oversee the implementation of the lift safety policy. - 4.3 The Council's Director of Housing and Operations Assets Lead Manager will oversee the implementation of the Lift Safety Policy and the delivery of service, maintenance and repair programmes to all lifts, stair lifts, and hoists within property assets owned or managed by the Council. - 4.4 The Council's Senior Compliance Manager will be responsible for overseeing the delivery of the agreed lift servicing and maintenance programmes, and the prioritisation and implementation of any works arising from the inspections.
-The Director is also responsible for overseeing the delivery of service, maintenance and repair programmes to all lifts, stair lifts, and hoists within property assets owned or managed by The Council. - 4.54 The housing teams will provide key support in gaining access into properties where access is proving difficult and use standards methods to do so.
-They will also facilitate the legal process to gain access as necessary. - 4.65 The Council's Director of Housing and OperationsChief Officer for Housing will be responsible for ensuring the policy is reviewed every two-three years, and will notify the Corporate Leadership Team (CLT) and relevant operational team(s) responsible for the delivery of the compliance programme, of the upcoming review.
+The Council's Cabinet will formally approve this policy and review it every three years (or sooner if there is a change in regulation, legislation or codes of practice). - 4.2 The Council's Director of Housing and Operations has strategic responsibility for the management of lift safety and for ensuring compliance is achieved and maintained. - 4.3 The Council's Assets Lead Manager will oversee the implementation of the Lift Safety Policy and the delivery of service, maintenance and repair programmes to all lifts, stair lifts, and hoists within property assets owned or managed by the Council. - 4.4 The Council's Senior Compliance Manager will be responsible for the delivery of the agreed lift servicing and maintenance programmes, and the prioritisation and implementation of any works arising from the inspections. - 4.5 The housing teams will provide key support in gaining access into properties where access is proving difficult and use standards methods to do so. - 4.6 The Council's Chief Officer for Housing will be responsible for ensuring the policy is reviewed every three years and will notify the Corporate Leadership Team (CLT) and relevant operational team(s) responsible for the delivery of the compliance programme, of the upcoming review.

-4.76 Competent Persons
+4.7 Competent Persons

-- 4.76.1 The Council will ensure that the 'Responsible Person', and the manager(s) with lead responsibility for operational delivery are appropriately competent; will have undertaken appropriate training and have sufficient experience to meet the criteria of a 'competent person' as stated by the Health and Safety Executive (HSE). - 4.76.2 The Council will ensure that only suitably competent consultants and contractors, registered members of the Lift and Escalator Industry Association (LEIA) or equivalent, are procured and appointed to undertake risk assessments, prepare written examination schemes and undertake works in respect of lifts, stair lifts and hoists.

-4.76.3 The operational team with responsibility for delivery will check the relevant qualifications of employees working for these contractors and for those working within the in-house team to ensure that all persons are appropriately qualified for the work that they are carrying out.
+- 4.7.1 The Council will ensure that the 'Responsible Person', and the manager(s) with lead responsibility for operational delivery are appropriately competent; will have undertaken appropriate training and have sufficient experience to meet the criteria of a 'competent person' as stated by the Health and Safety Executive (HSE). - 4.7.2 The Council will ensure that only suitably competent consultants and contractors, registered members of the Lift and Escalator Industry Association (LEIA) or equivalent, are procured and appointed to undertake risk assessments, prepare written examination schemes and undertake works in respect of lifts, stair lifts and hoists. - 4.7.3 The operational team with responsibility for delivery will check the relevant qualifications of employees working for these contractors and for those working within the in-house team to ensure that all persons are appropriately qualified for the work that they are carrying out.
 These checks will be undertaken on an annual basis.